Create a Custom Analyzer

 +

 You must use Advanced Mode to add a custom analyzer to your Search index.
-For more information, see Create a Basic Search Index in Advanced Mode.
+For more information, see Advanced Mode Editing.

 Prerequisites

-• You have the Search Service enabled on a node in your cluster.
-For more information about how to change Services on your cluster, see Modify a Paid Cluster.
+• You have the Search Service enabled on a node in your operational cluster.
+For more information about how to change Services on your operational cluster, see Modify a Paid Cluster.

 • You have logged in to the Couchbase Capella UI.